7 Small Crochet Projects – Cute & Easy Things to Crochet

 Use it at home or gift it to someone who could use a little handmade joy.
 Everyone has a kitchen, and everyone appreciates something made with care.

-6. Crochet Scrunchies
+6. Crochet Face Scrubbies

 How to Get Started with Small Crochet Projects